vatpac-technology/sops/docs/controller-skills/sua.md

     Where a requested airspace release would impact a large number of pilots, consider working with the aircraft to establish a mutually beneficial solution.
 The full extent of the requested airspace can be released at a later time when the traffic picture allows.

-Controllers shall ensure that SUA activation is limited to the **smallest extent necessary** to enable the requested operations.
+Controllers shall ensure that SUA activation is limited to the **smallest extent necessary** to enable the requested operations while ensuring adequate [separation](#separation) with non-participating aircraft.

 !!! warning "Important"
     Activation of SUA in excess of operational requirements, or when there is no active/planned operations at all, is unreasonable and not permitted.